w2ogroup/dotmvc/README.md

 [grunt-cli](https://github.com/gruntjs/grunt-cli) to be installed on your system.

-To install all the dev dependencies and run the test target:
+To install all the dev dependencies and run `grunt`:

 ```
 npm install
-grunt test
+grunt
 ```

 # License